govau/service-manual/content/content-strategy/search-engine-optimisation/on-page-seo/screenshot5.md

 display: 3
 long_description:
 ---
-### [3]Sitelinks searchbox
+### [3]Sitelinks Searchbox
-A sitelinks searchbox helps users search and link more specifically to pages in your site, straight from the organic search result.
+A Sitelinks Searchbox helps users search and link more specifically to pages in your site, straight from the organic search result.

 This image shows a search result including a sitelinks search bar (results from nsw.gov.au), under the main description.